ChampionChanPH/playwright-tests/README.md

 I also would recommend reading the [Playwright Introduction](https://playwright.dev/docs/intro) to help you get started.

-If you have any questions, feel free to ask the QA Engineering team.
+If you have any questions, feel free to ask the Prosple QA Engineering team.